ying-teaching/python-book/notes/Ch05-functions/function-concepts.md

 ## 5 Methods are Function-like Objects

 When you bind a function with a specific data type, it becomes a method.
 It helps organize functions into a group of operations that are closely related to a data type.
 Method is an object-oriented programming concept that will be covered later.

 For now, it is enough to know an important difference between a method and a function:

-- You call a function using a funciton name followed by arguments in a pair of parenthese `f(arg1, arg2)`
+- You call a function using a function name followed by arguments in a pair of parentheses `f(arg1, arg2)`
 - You call a method using a dot notation like `data.f(arg1, arg2)` because the function is bind with some data `a`.
 Conceptually, you can think `data.f(arg1, arg2)` as `f(data, arg1, arg2)` -- the `data` is always the first argument.